 - the functioning of the child or person with whom the child is living, falls below the accepted minimum.

-The choice between a breach by notice and a breach by emergency care is determined by what is in the child's best interests with consideration being given to the urgency of the situation, the degree of risk to the child, and the willingness of the parents to cooperate and adhere to the conditions of the order.
+The choice between an application to breach a Family Preservation Order without notice or with notice and placing a child in emergency care with or without a notice is determined by what is in the child's best interests with consideration being given to the urgency of the situation, the degree of risk to the child, and the willingness of the parents to cooperate and adhere to the conditions of the order.

-If the decision is to breach, the practitioner must be clear about:
+If the decision is to breach the Family Preservation Order without notice and place the child in emergency care without notice, the practitioner must be clear about:

 - the legal grounds for the breach